Gerrard-YNWA/lua-file-lock/README.md

 ```
 try to unlock(F_UNLCK) by fnctl with cmd F_SETLK

-return 0 if set success, otherwise -1 returned with errmsg and errno
+return 0 if set success, otherwise nil returned with errmsg and errno

 ### delete()
 **syntax**